-Pack what you can ahead of time (and if posisble, have a “camping only” set of clothes and things!)
+When camping with kids, pack what you can ahead of time (and if possible, have a “camping only” set of clothes and things!)

 I can attest to the fact that while spur of the moment camping is cool, and you might think you don’t need much to go hang out in the woods, some planning is helpful.

 Get a tote with some bare minimal stuff such as jackets, atleast 2 sets of camp clothes, and basic cooking stuff so that you know even if you do forget something, everyone will stay warm and fed!

 Pro tip: For all those items you can’t actually pack till you go (kids sleep items, cold food, chargers) write it down on something and tape that to the door so that there’s no way you can miss it and forget it!

 Here are some ideas of what to pack (and the categories to use when putting them in your bins!)

 - Non perishable food (dry goods, cans, cereal etc)

 - Hygiene things (soap, body wash, face towels, wipes, toothbrush)